Conveuropean logo

 Leenane Ireland

 Last week just before my birthday I went to the outdoors module of a leadership program I have been doing for some months now in my company.
-The module was actually very interesting but one huge added value was the location: Leenane in the Galway County.
+The module was actually very interesting, but one huge added value was the location: Leenane in Galway County.
 The landscapes were breathtaking.
-I took this picture on the 16th of September of 2009 at 6:05 pm in front of the Leenane hotel.
+I took this picture on September 16, 2009, at 6:05 pm in front of the Leenane hotel.

 Sunrise over the Irish Sea

-I love to fly and since I live in an Island I have been flying a lot during the last couple of years.
-I was going to visit some friend in Spain in the last day of September 09 and a couple of minutes after taking off I saw this really nice sky when the sunset was approaching.
-So I thought it was worth to take a picture.
+I love to fly, and since I live on an island, I have been flying a lot during the last couple of years.
+I was going to visit some friends in Spain on September 9, and a couple of minutes after taking off, I saw this really nice sky when the sunset was approaching.
+So I thought it was worth taking a picture.

 Visting Salzburg